On This Page

 - The project’s significance

-Deadline: May 21, 2021.
-To be eligible for consideration, the application packet must be complete and submitted by email to Megan Olivares at email@example.com.
+Deadline: November 1, 2021.
+To be eligible for consideration, the application packet must be complete and submitted by email to Megan Olivares (email@example.com).
 Contact Megan Olivares for logistical questions regarding the submission.
 For other information, contact Professor Sofia Villenas (firstname.lastname@example.org), the Director of Undergraduate Studies.

-Please refer to the Pandemic Travel Policy page for details on how to petition for travel.
+Please refer to the Pandemic Travel Policy and COVID-19 Response pages for details on how to petition for travel.
 Proof of COVID-19 vaccination can be uploaded to the Daily Check.
-Registration of international travel in the Cornell travel registry is required for all faculty, staff and students.
+Registration of international travel in the Cornell travel registry is required for all students.
 Successful petitions are automatically included in the travel registry, which will provide users with additional location information, resources and guidance.